-Take in the cultural landmarks that span three millennium of Egyptian history, beginning with the citadel that commands a complete view of the city.
+Take in the cultural landmarks that span three millennia of Egyptian history, beginning with the citadel that commands a complete view of the city.
 Completed in 1183, the citadel was surrounded by sturdy walls and towers to withstand attacks from Christian crusaders.
-Inside, see the lavishly decorated alabaster Mosque of Mohammed Ali.
+Inside, see the lavishly decorated Alabaster Mosque of Mohammed Ali.

 Day 11: Cairo / Depart

 After breakfast, you are transferred to Cairo International Airport for your onward journey.
 (B)

 Land per person, double occupancy: Price starts at US$800 per person, per day.